henrygd/social-image-server/readme.md

 If you're not using a remote browser instance, you should be able to change the font using the `FONT_FAMILY` environment variable.

 If you are using a remote browser, try setting the `--system-font-family` flag.
 Check the [docker-compose](https://github.com/henrygd/social-image-server/blob/main/docker-compose.yml) for an example.

+### Why is webp not an `IMG_FORMAT` option?

+From what I can tell, Facebook and LinkedIn (and likely others) don't support webp open graph images.
+If I'm wrong, let me know and I'll add it.

 ## Remote Browser Instance